kalhusak/GITar-Hero/graphCreator/README.md

 3. Pull can have three new commits.
 Filled message means that there is a new commit with this name in upstream.

+4. To do pull with rebase commonParentName property must be set to common parent commit name.

-4. In merge step target branch is merged to source branch. e.g 'git merge feature/menu develop' - source: develop, target: feature/menu
+5. In merge step target branch is merged to source branch. e.g 'git merge feature/menu develop' - source: develop, target: feature/menu